-As you know, during this bonus season of the podcast, we have been discussing giving up.
+In the past few blog posts, we have been discussing giving up on your business.
 What do we do when we feel like giving up on our businesses, even though we feel called to be here, how do we handle that?

-I have given my insight and my thoughts from my own personal experiences, but I wanted to wrap up the season by talking to an expert.
+I have given my insight and my thoughts from my own personal experiences, but I wanted to wrap up this series by talking to an expert.
 Somebody who helps women with this all day everyday, and who has been doing this for some time.

 Her name is Ceri Payne.
 She has a Master’s in Education and is also a certified life coach from the Life Coach School.
 She uses those skills to help business women streamline their home, their business, and their schedules so that they can create a family life and a business that they love.

 MISTY: She does this by helping them create more time, through structure and strategy, in their business and as mothers, so that they can rock being moms, wives, and business owners.
 She’s actually a really good example of this.
 She makes over $100,000 working part-time, without sacrificing relationships, sleep, health or other things that we all value most.
 And she’s a firm believer that you can do the same.
 So, welcome Ceri.

 CERI: Oh my goodness.
 Thanks for having me.
 I’m so excited to be here.

 MISTY: We are really, really excited to have you.
 I told her what questions I had beforehand and she even submitted the answers back to me.
 So I know what’s coming and I’m really excited for you guys to meet her and to hear from her.
 So, Ceri, will you tell us how you got started in business?
 Did you have businesses before this one?
 How did you learn what it is that you teach?
 Tell us your story.

 CERI: Prior to becoming a Certified Life Coach, I was a special education teacher and I taught for many years.
 And while I started my life coaching business, I also taught school for a time and I served as our ward’s Relief Society President.
 So during that time, when I was focusing on my life coaching business, I was helping parents of special needs children.